CEO & Founder

 If you trade stocks in a way that the Canada Revenue Agency (CRA) considers “business activity,” the income you realize from those trades will be taxable.
 The CRA may consider your trading to be a business, not an investment, if you conduct a high number of trades, hold your securities for short periods of time, or spend a lot of time researching companies.

 Non-qualified investments are investments that may not be properly held inside a TFSA.
-This includes securities that are not on a designated stock exchange, certain foreign mutual funds, or investments that you have a personal connection (like owning shares in a company you own).
-Sorry, Non-qualified investments are a 50% tax on the value of the investment.
+This includes securities that are not on a designated stock exchange, certain foreign mutual funds, or investments that you have a personal connection to (like owning shares in a company you own).
+Non-qualified investments can trigger a tax equal to 50% of the fair market value at the time the investment was acquired or became non-qualified.

 Yes, you can trade penny stocks in your TFSA if they’re traded on a recognized stock exchange, such as the TSX or TSX Venture Exchange.
 The problem is that frequent trading of speculative penny stocks could be treated as business activity by the CRA, which can result in tax penalties.